Drinking coffee is a way to slow down the rush of life when needed, or the surrounding pressures seem to reach saturation, stress, fatigue.

 #5 Capresso 488.05 Team Pro Plus Coffee Maker

-This machine is one of the best coffee maker and grinder of all products of Capresso.
+This machine is one of the best coffee makers and grinders of all products of Capresso.

 That it is straightforward to use and clean is one of the reasons why you should have one on your counter kitchen.